Incalculas/cstimer_plots/README.md

 (if you are a linux user you can just install from the terminal using your distribution's package manager like pacman for arch and arch based and apt for debian and debian based distros, but you probably knew that already if you are using linux)

-**Step 2: downloading my python script and the extract from cstimer.net**
+**2: downloading my python script and the extract from cstimer.net**

 download the code from here, you will need both of the .py files, download the program.zip to get both of the .py files